akka/akka-management/docs/src/main/paradox/bootstrap/demos/kubernetes.md

 ### Update strategy

-For small clusters it may make sense to set `maxUnabailable` to 0 and `maxSurge` to 1.
+For small clusters it may make sense to set `maxUnavailable` to 0 and `maxSurge` to 1.
 This means that a new pod is created before removing any existing pods so if the new pod fails the cluster remains at full strength until a rollback happens.
 For large clusters it may be too slow to do 1 pod at a time.